thottiamrp/modernweb-2019dec9/Labs/Ch06-ClientAPIs/5WebStorage/README.md

             }
     ```
 1. Click the `Clear Info` button and then close and open the browser again.
 If you check local storage the values will no longer be there.

+1. Mark your work as complete

+##Bonus

+If done before others, implement checkboxes for favorite genres.
+Save and load these using web storage.